 Frequently Asked Questions

-No. All applicants are processed in the same way regardless of the Local Authority.
-Applications for school places can only be made through the LA where the child lives permanently and not through the LA where the school is based (also see question 5).
+Yes.
+All applicants are processed in the same way regardless of the Local Authority.
+Applications for school places can only be made through the LA where the child lives permanently and not through the LA where the school is based.

-Why is the faith criteria simple?
+How is the faith criteria determined?
 What if I supply additional information on the SIF form?